Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 It’s essentially like getting one of the top-level LSAT gurus who designed the Manhattan Prep course at your personal disposal.
 You just don’t get that with the major prep providers.

 But we all know tech doesn’t make a prep course.
-You need substance as well, and on that point, I thought LSAT Lab really delivered.
+You need substance as well, and on that point, I thought LSAT Lab generally delivered.

-Their curriculum is built around learning modules in your study plan, which each cover a topic or game type tested on the LSAT, such as ‘stacked ordering,’ ‘sufficient assumption,’ and ‘must be true.’
+Their curriculum is built around learning modules in your study plan, which each cover a topic tested on the LSAT, such as “sufficient assumptions” and “must be true.”
 Each learning module, if you want to call it that, contains a video lesson, assigned practice, and live online class session.

 You kick each section off with a video lesson.
 Each one is roughly 20 to 30 minutes long and breaks down the topic at hand.
 Matt or Patrick teaches you how often the question type is tested, how to recognize it, and most importantly, how to solve for it.
 They do this mainly through helpful graphics and sample problems.

-If I had one small complaint though, it would just be that they’re a little long.
-By around the 15-minute mark, you start itching to start working some example problems and still have about 10 minutes to go in the lecture.
+If I had one complaint though, it would be that they’re a little long.
+By around the 15-minute mark, you start itching to start working some example problems, but you still have about 10 minutes to go in the lecture.

-Don’t get me wrong – this isn’t some 2 hour lecture (believe me, I’ve seen those in LSAT prep and they suck) – but I think maybe breaking them into like 10-15 minute subtopic videos, might be the ideal length.
+Don’t get me wrong – this isn’t some two-hour lecture (believe me, I’ve seen those in LSAT prep and they suck) – but I think maybe breaking them into 10-minute videos might be the ideal length.

 But otherwise, the LSAT Lab video lessons are on point.
-Matt and Patrick do an awesome job breaking down some really nuanced topics and conveying material in a way that’s easily understandable.
-I still think Blueprint offers about the best LSAT video lectures in the space, but I’ve got to say that these are pretty darn close, which is surprising given LSAT Lab’s value pricing.
+Matt and Patrick do a great job breaking down some really nuanced topics and conveying material in a way that’s easily understandable.
+I still think Blueprint offers about the best LSAT video lectures in the space, but I’ve got to say that these are pretty close, which is surprising given LSAT Lab’s value pricing.

 LSAT Lab video library